ArchitectsAntonio Altarriba Comes - Miguel Noguera Mayén

 ClientMoncada's city Council

-From the architect.
+Text description provided by the architects.
 The plot for the new municipal nursery school of Moncada is located at the north of the town centre, in a newly developed area surrounded mainly by residential buildings.
 It has a surface area of 1 346 square meters, with a rectangular geometry and a slight inclination to the south.

 The building caters for eight classrooms with their own bathroom, one multifunctional classroom, a dining room, a kitchen, secretary room, a teachers room, auxiliary rooms and playgrounds.